 - Safe, inexpensive and operator dependent method to assess injury.

-- Limitations include the ability to properly assess deep structures of knee.8
+- Limitations include the inability to properly assess deep structures of knee.8

-- In a study by Park et al comparing ultrasonograpahy and MRI for detection of meniscal tears showed a sensitivity and specificity of 86.2% and 84.9% respectively.
+- In a study by Park et al comparing ultrasonography and MRI for detection of meniscal tears showed a sensitivity and specificity of 86.2% and 84.9% respectively.
 31

 - Based on meta-analysis by Dai. et al there is a 88% sensitivity and 90% specificity of detecting meniscal injury.8

 - A study by Yan et al showed sensitivity and specificity of identifying medial meniscal tear on MRI to be 95.7% and 75.8% respectfully.16

 - Medial meniscus tears: sensitivity 91.4%-93% specificity 81.1%-88%.5,32